 Ready?
 Let’s go!

-Outsourcing recruitment means handing over the entire recruitment process or any part of it to an external partner.
+Outsourcing recruitment means handing over your recruitment process or a specific recruiting task an external partner.
 Depending on your needs, you can hire a recruitment agency or a freelance recruiter.

 1. You can use recruiters’ know-how and local insights to your advantage when hiring abroad.

-What regions should you start looking in or which channels to use for finding suitable candidates?
+What regions should you start looking in and which channels should you use?
 Are there any regulations in place when it comes to hiring in a different country?
 These are just some (out of many) questions where a recruiter's expertise can be of great value.
+Piret Ploom, Head of People & Culture @Yolo Group explains:

 Recruiters can also provide information about salaries in the region and might know what your competitors are offering.
 With this know-how, they can help you come up with an offer that both you and the candidate will be very happy with.